 CERTIFICATIONS & LICENSES:

-- State of California Certified Phlebotomy Technician I (CPT I) Certificate preferred.
+State of California Certified Phlebotomy Technician I (CPT I) Certificate highly preferred.

 - Frequently stand, walk, twist, bend, stoop, squat and use fine light/fine grasping.

 - Occasionally sit, reach above shoulders, perform desk-based computer tasks, use a telephone and write by hand, lift, carry, push, and pull objects that weigh up to 40 pounds.

 - Rarely kneel, crawl, climb ladders, grasp forcefully, sort and file paperwork or parts, rarely lift, carry, push, and pull objects that weigh 40 pounds or more.

 * - Consistent with its obligations under the law, the University will provide reasonable accommodation to any employee with a disability who requires accommodation to perform the essential functions of his or her job.